 Looking for the best price on a TI-82 calculator?
 I recommend you buy the TI-82 for less on Ebay.
+If you buy through this link, a small percentage of your purchase will support my work at Tech Powered Math.
+Thanks for your support!

 One of the longest running calculators of all time is the Texas Instruments TI-82.
 The TI-82 has been around since 1993 and has been so popular that Texas Instruments has continued to add features and upgrade it to the TI-83, TI-83 plus, and finally TI-84 plus.
 I felt like it was time to do a TI-82 review since there’s a lot of confusion out there about this calculator compared to the later calculators like the TI-83.
 I’ve seen it from both sides.
 When I was a high school student, the TI-82 was just breaking onto the scene.
 Now, as a teacher, my school has classroom sets of this graphing calculator.
 My TI-82 review follows: